Semrush Free Trial 2026: Verified 7-Day Offer + Best Way to Use It

 Even if you cancel the trial, screenshot or export your current rankings.
 This is a free baseline snapshot that you can manually compare against in 30-60 days using Google Search Console’s position data.

-If no: cancel on Day 13 to avoid the Day 14 charge.
+If no: cancel before the paid renewal point shown in checkout.
 Your exported data remains yours.

 What Happens When the Trial Ends

-SEMrush Free Trial vs Free Plan: What’s the Difference?
+Semrush Free Trial vs Lighter Free Access: What’s the Difference?

 Frequently Asked Questions